 Substantial Interest (Aanmerkelijk Belang)

 A substantial interest exists when you – alone or together with your tax partner – own at least 5% of the shares, profit certificates, or usufruct rights in a company.
 Income from substantial interest (dividends and sale proceeds) is taxed in <a href="/en/glossary/box-2">box 2</a>.
 The most common situation is a DGA (director-major shareholder) who owns 100% of the shares in their own BV.
 But even a stake of exactly 5% already counts as a substantial interest.
-The box 2 rate in 2025 is 24.5% up to €67,000 and 33% above that.
+In 2025, the box 2 rate is 24.5% on the first €67,804 and 31% above that.
 Tax planning around substantial interest – such as the timing of dividend distributions – can save significant tax.

 Example

 You own 100% of the shares in your BV.
 You distribute €50,000 in dividends.
 This is taxed in box 2 at 24.5% = €12,250 in tax.
-By spreading the dividend over two years, you can use the lower rate up to €67,000 twice.
+By spreading the dividend over two years, you can use the first bracket twice.

 Why does this matter?